OriginTrail/ReadTheDocs/source/introduction-to-api.rst

 /api/import ``POST``
 -------------------------

-Import new GS1 or WOT structured data into a node's database.
+Required POST body parameters for import are importtype (GS1/WOT), and importfile (XML/JSON data).
+Import can be also done by uploading the file containing data using multipart form.
+In that case, name of the field containing data file should also be named importfile.
+If automatic replication after import is required, parameter replicate with value set to true can be provided.
 Find out more about data format here :ref:`data-structure-guidelines`

 Parameters